Ignacy Matuszewski: Background

 He was born on 10 September 1891, in Warsaw, a son of Ignacy Matuszewski Sr., a well-known literary critic.
-He was also the godson of writer, Bolesław Prus.
+Coincidentally, he was also the godson of the preeminent Polish novelist Bolesław Prus.

 Ignacy Matuszewski studied philosophy at the Jagiellonian University, architecture in Milan, law in Tartu, and agriculture in Warsaw.

 Career

 World War I

 During World War I, Matuszewski was one of the executors of Piłsudski's concept in the Russian Empire.
 From December 1914, he served in the Russian Army, among others as commander of an intelligence troop.
 After the February Revolution in 1917, he organized the Assembly of Free Poles in Saint Petersburg and participated in the formation of the Polish Corps in Russia.
 In December 1917 he joined the Polish I Corps in Russia under the command of General Józef Dowbor-Muśnicki.

 In the early 1918, Matuszewski received a default death sentence from the Bolsheviks.
 In response to this threat, he captured Minsk, chasing away the Bolshevik garrison, on 18 February 1918.
 Two days later, he became the commander of the city.
 Since the Germans had also sentenced him to death, he decided to move to Kiev.
 In April 1918, Matuszewski joined the Polish Military Organisation.
 In May 1918, he participated in the coup directed against General Dowbor-Muśnicki, who wanted to hand control of the Polish I Corps to the Germans at the fortress of Bobrujsk.
 After the coup failed and the Germans disarmed the Corps, Matuszewski was back in Kiev.